truancylounge/MachineLearning/1-intro-machine-learning.md

 2. Recommender Systems and Reinforcement learning
 3. Supervised Learning:

-> [!NOTE]
-> Terminology:
-> - Training Set: Data used to train the model
-> - x: Notation to denote Input variable (also called feature variable)
-> - y: Notation to denote Output variable: y (output/target variable)
-> - m: Number of training examples
-> - (x,y): Notation to denote a Single training example

 ### Supervised Learning:
 - Algorithms that learn from being given right answers X (Input) -> Y (Output) mappings i.e. input -> output labels
   - This way of learning is done by providing the right answers for model to learn